 We do this for mobile, tablets and desktop users, but the behavior varies a lot across different devices.
 The speed on the phone is a lot higher than on desktop, as well as the reader’s attention span.
 That’s where AI comes in to detect what the user is doing and predict their intent by pattern matching.

 We also use machine learning to record events in the backend, but we don’t look at the history of the user.
 Rather, we know the patterns and identify positive responses.
-Our report can show you which behaviours or responses worked best for which user.
+Our report can show you which behaviors or responses worked best for which user.
 Our actionable insights can be used to optimize pages that don’t have reactions.

 How Does Reactful Coincide with the New GDPR Privacy Regulations?

 This was a big topic this year.
 All of our customers started asking about how we handle personal information.
-How we store it manage it, and how can their customers request a deletion of their personal information.
+How we store it to manage it, and how can their customers request deletion of their personal information.
 The answer is very simple.
 We observe the behavior, but we don’t collect personal or historical information.
 The behavioral data that we aggregate is completely anonymous, and it’s aimed to find patterns which are common to a large number of users.

 If you visit a website and you know what you’re doing, you won’t see any actions.
 However, if you start to click through and scroll restlessly, your behavior has changed, so our system will react differently.
 That’s the kind of data we looking at and it is only relevant in real time, so there are no traces back to the user.